Top 29 Data Engineer Interview Questions And Answers

 Q #15) How can you increase the business revenue by analyzing Big Data?

-Q #16) While deploying a Big Data solution, what steps you must follow?
+Q #16) While deploying a Big Data solution, what steps must you follow?

 Answer: There are three steps to be followed while deploying a Big Data solution: